 Discharge settlement fee

-Keep in mind that you could also be charged a discharge settlement fee (aka a settlement, loan exit or termination fee) for closing your home loan.
+You might also be charged a discharge settlement fee (aka a settlement, loan exit or termination fee) for closing your home loan.

-Application or Establishment fee
+Application fee / Establishment fee

 Property valuation fee